kimanicharles911/emmethub_projects_rest_api/README.md

   </a>
 </p>

-> This is the repository of a REST-APi that provides access to data about some of the projects done by Emmethub.
+> This is the repository of a REST-API that provides access to data about some of the projects done by Emmethub.
 It has been created using Expressjs and covers the 4 main http methods.
 It stores data in a JSON file.
 The comments the file app.js allow easy understanding of how it functions.

 ## Deployed at
 * https://emmethubprojectsrestapi.herokuapp.com/api